New York State Route 438: Route description

 NY 438 begins at an intersection with US 62 and NY 39 in northern Gowanda.
 The route heads north, inheriting the Buffalo Street moniker from US 62 and NY 39, which turn east at NY 438's southern terminus.
 Outside of the village in Collins, the route becomes Four Mile Level Road as it curves westward into the Cattaraugus Indian Reservation.
 As its name implies, the route traverses relatively level terrain for a stretch of roughly 4 mi as it parallels the northern bank of Cattaraugus Creek to the northwest and west.
 During this stretch, NY 438 intersects both Versailles–Plank Road and Brant Road (southern terminus of County Route 9 or CR 9) and crosses over the narrow Clear Creek.

 As it approaches Irving, NY 438 becomes Irving–Gowanda Road, named for the communities at each terminus.
 The route heads northwest across undeveloped but level terrain, crossing over the New York State Thruway (Interstate 90) without connecting to the highway.
 NY 438 comes to an end shortly afterward at a junction with US 20 and NY 5 northeast of Irving in the town of Brant.
 Access to the Thruway is made via exit 58, located a mile (1.6 km) to the southwest on US 20 and NY 5 in Irving, a hamlet in the adjacent Chautauqua County town of Hanover.

-Unlike most state routes, NY 438 is entirely locally maintained.
-The Seneca Nation of Indians, the tribe with jurisdiction over the Cattaraugus Reservation, maintains all of the road on the reservation (which is all of the road except the southernmost 0.75 mi, which lies outside the reservation bounds).
-From the reservation line southward, maintenance of the short stretch of road is divided among three municipalities: Erie County maintains 0.32 mi, followed by 0.27 mi of road maintained by the town of Collins.
-The southernmost 0.16 mi of the route is within the village of Gowanda and is maintained by the village.
+The Seneca Nation of Indians, the tribe with jurisdiction over the Cattaraugus Reservation, owns the road on the reservation from 0.68 mi south of Creek Road and Versailles Plank Road to the northern terminus, but it is maintained by the New York State Department of Transportation.
+From that point to the reservation line southward, NYSDOT owns and maintains the road.
+Outside of the reservation, ownership and maintenance of the short stretch of road is divided among three municipalities: Erie County owns and maintains 0.32 mi as CR 504, followed by 0.27 mi of road owned and maintained by the town of Collins.
+The southernmost 0.16 mi of the route is within the village of Gowanda and is owned and maintained by the village.